sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 }
 ```

-Now `childMatch` will give me the last match, you can adjust that to use `Array#find` or `-2` or another way to grab it, the idea is that you find the correct child route.
-Once you have the match object you can do `match.data` to get the route's loader data.
+Now `childMatch` will give me the last match.
+You can adjust that to use `Array#find` or `-2` or another way to grab it; the idea is that you find the correct child route.
+Once you have the match object, you can do `match.data` to get the route's loader data.
 I recommend here to do some runtime validation to ensure the data you need is there.

 ```ts
 if (!match.data) throw new Error("No data found"); // or handle it somehow